 OUR HISTORY 1992 The Association of Christian 2013 Counsellors (ACC) was set up as a professional membership body for counsellors to establish standards Pastoral Care UK (PCUK) was for education and practice and a launched as part of ACC to further code of ethics for Christians in the aims of developing training and counselling. support for pastoral carers throughout the UK and beyond.
-2014 Accredited by the Professional Standards Authority to hold a Register of Counsellors 2015 Became and continues as a signatory of the Memorandum of Understanding on Conversion Therapy in the UK 2018 Member of the Diversity and Inclusion in Counselling Collaborative founded by Place2Be and involving main counselling membership bodies and support groups 2019 ACC Accredited Members 2020 eligible for training and employment in NHS Member of the National NHS Psychological Improving Access to Professions Workforce Stakeholder Group Psychological Therapy (IAPT) ACC, partly funded by NHS England and NHS Improvement's National Health & Wellbeing Team, to continue to run a crisis counselling service for frontline staff impacted by Covid-19 Became a partner in Scope of Practice and 2022 Education (SCoPEd) project

-Launched new website
+2014 Accredited by the Professional Standards Authority to hold a Register of Counsellors 2015 Became and continues as a signatory of the Memorandum of Understanding on Conversion Therapy in the UK 2018 Member of the Diversity and Inclusion in Counselling Collaborative founded by Place2Be and involving main counselling membership bodies and support groups 2019 ACC Accredited Members 2020 eligible for training and employment in NHS Member of the National NHS Psychological Improving Access to Professions Workforce Stakeholder Group Psychological Therapy (IAPT) ACC, partly funded by NHS England and NHS Improvement's National Health & Wellbeing Team, to continue to run a crisis counselling service for frontline staff impacted by Covid-19 Became a partner in Scope of Practice and 2022 Education (SCoPEd) project Changed name to the Association of Christians in Counselling and Linked 2024 Professions Launched new website Adopted the SCoPEd column C

-Launched new senior accreditation SCoPEd column C
+Launched new senior accreditation SCoPEd